Wissemamr/Machine_learning/README.md

 ### 8. K-means :
 - Implementing K-means from scratch
-- Implementing k-means using scikit-leanr and plotting lcustering results.
+- Implementing k-means using scikit-learn and plotting clustering results.